vnwal001/MyTestFolder/HW1-report.md

 ## Observable and Vega-Lite

 *What happens when you replace `markCircle()` with `markSquare()`?*
+It replaces the circle at each point of the scatter plot with squares

 *What happens when you replace `markCircle()` with `markPoint()`?*